A Garden Analogy

 4. Add sentence variations.

 Sentence variations bring greater depth and maturity to your writing while improving rhythm and cadence.
-When editing for style, sprinkle enough sentence variety throughout your story to add interest:
+When editing for style, sprinkle enough sentence variety throughout your story to add interest.
+For instance:

 - Begin a sentence with a participial phrase (-ing verb).